-To connect the projector to an HDMI device:
+To connect the projector to an HDMI source device:

-- 1. Take an HDMI cable and connect one end to the HDMI-output port of the video device. - 2.
-Connect the other end of the cable to the HDMI-input port on the projector. - In the unlikely event that you connect the projector to a DVD player via the projector's HDMI input and the projected picture displays wrong colors, please change the color space to YUV.
-See "Changing Color Space" on page 29 for details. - The projector is only capable of playing mixed mono audio, even if a stereo audio input is connected.
-See "Connecting audio" on page 20 for details. - The HDMI input port is only available on the MP776 ST.
+- Take an HDMI cable and connect one end to the HDMI output jack of the HDMI source device.
+Connect the other end of the cable to the HDMI signal input jack on the projector.
+Once connected, the audio can be controlled by the projector On-Screen Display (OSD) menus.
+See "Audio Settings" on page 50 for details. - 2.
+Connect the other end of the HDMI cable to the HDMI jack on the projector. - If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
+Also check that the signal cables have been connected correctly. - In the unlikely event that you connect the projector to a DVD player via the projector's HDMI input and the projected picture displays wrong colors, please change the color space to YUV.
+See "Changing Color Space (MP625P only)" on page 31 for details. - The projector is only capable of playing mixed mono audio, even if a stereo audio input is connected.
+See "Connecting audio" on page 20 for details.